Dimethoxy/Plasma/README.md

 - Innovative "Girth" effect to add treble to your sound
 - Oscilloscope to visualize waveform shaping
 - Color-customizable GUI
-- Pre-built binaries for Windows and macOS (Linux is coming soon with the next release)
+- Support for Windows, MacOS and Linux

 ## Downloads